Lhasa Tsedang Beijing Ulaanbaatar Tour

 |14||Departure from Ulaanbaatar||Departure from Ulaanbaatar|

-When you arrive in Lhasa, our staff will pick you up at Lhasa Airport/ Railway and transfer you to the hotel.
-From the airport, it takes about 1.5 hours.
+When you arrive in Lhasa, our staff will pick you up at Lhasa Airport/ Railway Station and transfer you to the hotel.
+From the airport, it takes about 1 hour.
 From the train station, it only takes 20 minutes.
-Afterward, it's best to relax and take it easy on the first day to get acclimatized to high altitude and alleviate the jet lag.
+Afterward, it's better to relax and take it easy on the first day to get acclimatized to high altitude and alleviate the jet lag.
 You might go to the local market and wander around the city on your own but try not to overtax yourself.

 Stay overnight in Lhasa